Black Flag Army: Killing of Lieutenant Francis Garnier, December 1873

 In 1873, the Vietnamese government enlisted the help of the Black Flag Army to face an attempt to conquer Tonkin by French naval lieutenant Francis Garnier, who was acting without orders after having been sent there on a diplomatic mission.
 On 21 December 1873, Liu Yongfu and around 600 Black Flags (pavillons noirs, drapeaux noirs), marching beneath an enormous black banner, approached the west gate of the Hanoi Citadel.
 A large Vietnamese army followed in their wake.
-Garnier ordered the shelling of the Black Flags with a field piece mounted above the gate, and when they were repulsed, he led a party of 18 French marine infantrymen out of the gate in pursuit.
+Garnier ordered the shelling of the Black Flags with a field piece mounted above the gate and, when they were repulsed, led a party of 18 French marine infantrymen out of the gate in pursuit.
 Garnier and three of his men charged uphill in a bayonet attack on a party of Black Flags but was speared to death after stumbling in a watercourse.
 The youthful enseigne de vaisseau Adrien-Paul Balny d’Avricourt led a similar small column to reinforce Garnier but was also killed in front of his men.
 Three other French soldiers were also killed in these sorties, and the others fled back to the citadel after their officers fell.

-Despite Garnier's death though, the attempt to retake Hanoi had failed and the French remained in control of the greater part of the Red River Delta.
+Despite Garnier's death, the attempt to retake Hanoi had failed and the French remained in control of the greater part of the Red River Delta.
 However, the French government disapproved the unauthorized conquest and lieutenant Paul Philastre was sent to remove Garnier's men from the cities they occupied and repatriate them back to Saigon in February 1874.

+During this period, the Black Flag Army also successfully fought other groups of bandits and mercenaries, such as the White Flag Army and Yellow Flag Army.